Here Be Dragons Episode 4

 “Actually, I need to point out, Zubin, that the stock has two fairings, one protecting each hand-grip from the dragon’s breath.
 If it directs its flame in your direction, it is vitally important to keep the lance pointed into the jet, otherwise … ”

 “… forward fairing features a built-in instrument providing high-intensity light to illuminate your target.
 It is identical to the light in your helm’s brow.
-These … trivial details … were supplied by House Anluan as part of their … ”
+These … ha! … trivial details … were supplied by House Anluan as part of their … ”

 Prentyze glanced in Flammia’s direction.
 She was still facing into the tunnel, breathing heavily.
 If only he dared say something to her.

 Zubin leant forwards with a frown, making a downwards-sweeping and cutting motion with one hand.
 He spoke with obvious impatience.
 “Yes, yes, I understand, but you’re not saying anything about heat.
 The inside of this suit is getting hotter than a steam room – and I have sampled some of the finest in the Old Town.
-But what I feel now can only be called excessive.
-Dangerous, even.
+But what I feel now can only be called ‘excessive’.
+Dangerous, possibly.
 I am sweating profusely, I am thirsty and a slight cramp has started in my calf muscle.”

 Prentyze scrutinised his father.
 Zubin was speaking for all of them and it demanded an answer.
 What would Father say about this?
 The bastard never once mentioned heat in the designs office.
 Yet, here they were, sweating like street-corner fountains into their clothes and padding.